tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LP-02-Ins_Intro_to_Monte_Carlo_Simulations.md

 ### 2. Instructor Do: Intro to Monte Carlo Simulations (10 mins)

-Ease students into the notion of Monte Carlo simluations by presenting the following questions and answers:
+Ease students into the notion of Monte Carlo simulations by presenting the following questions and answers:

 * What is a simulation?

   > At its core, a simulation is a running instance of a model that seeks to emulate an existing process or system.

-* What is a Monte Carlo simluation?
+* What is a Monte Carlo simulation?

   > A Monte Carlo simulation is a specific type of simulation that uses probability and variables to predict the future potential outcomes of a randomly occurring process.